 Zotero Translators

-Translators are at the core of one of Zotero’s most popular features: its ability to import and export item metadata from and to a variety of formats.
+Translators are at the core of one of Zotero’s most popular features: its ability to add items from across the web using the Connector, and to import and export item metadata in a variety of formats.
 Below we describe how translators work, and how you can write your own.

 This page describes the function and structure of translators.
 For in-depth documentation on how to write translator code, see Coding.